Bengkulu (city): Governance

 Based on the Decree of the Provincial Governor of Bengkulu No. 821.27-039 dated 22 January 1981, the Municipality of Bengkulu was subsequently divided into two districts namely Teluk Segara District and Gading Cempaka District.
-With the enactment of Decree of Mayor of Bengkulu Region No. 440 and 444 of 1981 and reinforced by the Decree of the Governor of Bengkulu No. 141 of 1982 on 1 October 1982, the mention of the territory of Kedatukan was erased and Pemangkuan became kelurahan.
+With the enactment of the Decree of the Mayor of Bengkulu Region No. 440 and 444 of 1981 and reinforced by the Decree of the Governor of Bengkulu No. 141 of 1982 on 1 October 1982, the mention of the territory of Kedatukan was erased and Pemangkuan became kelurahan.
 Furthermore, based on Government Regulation No. 41 of 1982, Bengkulu Region Second Level Region consists of 2 Definitive Districts with Teluk Segara District overseeing 17 villages and Gading Cempaka District overseeing 21 urban villages.
 Then based on Government Regulation No. 46 of 1986, the area of Bengkulu Municipality was increased to 151.7 km2 and consisted of four districts, comprising 38 urban villages (kelurahan) and 17 rural villages (desa).
 Another five districts were later added by splitting these four.

 Historically, there was a court where all legal investigations passed through.
 Criminals who were sentenced to death had copies of their trials sent to Java for review.

 Transportation

 Bengkulu is connected by road, air and sea.
-There are several public transportation modes in Bengkulu such as taxi, angkot (mini-van), ojek (motorcycle taxi).
+There are several public transportation modes in Bengkulu such as taxis, angkot (mini-van), ojek (motorcycle taxi).